WHAT IS MUSIC THERAPY?

 - Music, like traditional language, demands the use of a culturally agreed upon system of time-ordered sound symbols, and thus can aid in the development of the expressive and receptive use of symbols and in the development of sensitivity to the various parameters of sound that are (can be) used symbolically.

-- Music is universally enjoyed and valued, and can be used as both motivation and reinforcement for learning and behavior change.
+- Music is universally enjoyed and valued, and can be used as both intrinsic motivation and reinforcement for development, learning and behavior change.

 What populations does Music Therapy benefit?